-Inspired by the documentary, Blackfish, which proved to be a game changer for orcas in captivity, 12‐time Emmy winning investigative reporter Mike Deeson, in conjunction with Free All Captive Elephants (FACE), the only 501(c)(3) nonprofit in the country that focuses solely on captive elephants in circuses and roadside zoos is producing an eye opening film.
-This documentary will peel back the layers of government complacency and complicit acts (at both state and federal levels) which led not only to the torture that Nosey the Elephant endured but also continues today with dozens of other elephants who languish in circuses and road-side zoos all over the United States.
+Inspired by the documentary, Blackfish, which proved to be a game changer for orcas in captivity, 12‐time Emmy Award winning investigative reporter, Mike Deeson, in conjunction with Free All Captive Elephants (FACE), the only 501(c)(3) nonprofit in the nation that focuses solely on rescuing captive elephants in circuses and roadside zoos, is producing this eye opening film.
+This documentary peels back the layers of government complacency and complicit acts (at both state and federal levels) which led not only to the torture that Nosey the Elephant endured but also continues today with dozens of other elephants who languish in circuses and road-side zoos all over the United States.

-Through the personal experiences of a former circus employee, the founder of the Performing Animal Welfare Society (PAWS), undercover investigators, elephant biologists/ethologists, state and federal legislators, animal law attornies, boots‐on‐the‐ground advocates, and many others, this new documentary will expose the horrific truth of the lives of performing elephants while chronicling the life of Nosey the Elephant in hopes that other elephants in her situation will be rescued.
+Through the personal experiences of former circus employees, the founder of the Performing Animal Welfare Society (PAWS), undercover investigators, elephant biologists/ethologists, state and federal legislators, animal law attornies, boots‐on‐the‐ground advocates, and many others, this new documentary will expose the horrific truth of the lives of performing elephants while chronicling the life of Nosey the Elephant in hopes that other elephants in her situation will be rescued.

 Captured from Zimbabwe in 1984 as a baby and forced into the circus industry by the Liebel Family of Florida, Nosey was held in captivity for three decades enduring physical abuse and extreme neglect.
 Nosey and so many others are robbed of everything natural for a wild elephant.

-During the span of 25 years, The United States Department of Agriculture issued over 200 citations to Hugo Liebel for violations of the Animal Welfare Act.
-The Florida Fish and Wildlife Conservation Commission received over 200,000 complaints by concerned citizens about Nosey’s welfare.
+During the span of 30 years, The United States Department of Agriculture issued over 200 citations to Hugo Liebel for violations of the Animal Welfare Act.
+The Florida Fish and Wildlife Conservation Commission received over 200,000 complaints from concerned citizens about Nosey’s welfare.
 Thirty‐three members of Congress signed a letter calling for her freedom, yet she remained a prisoner of the Great American Family Circus until her unprecedented confiscation in rural Alabama in 2017.
 Nosey’s story as egregious as it is, is not unique.

 Nosey was subsequently transferred to the Elephant Sanctuary in Tennessee where she is thriving.